rlidwka/yapm/README.md

+**WARNING: this is pre-release, wait a few days**

+There is a couple of quite annoying bugs to be fixed.

 ## What is it?

 This is npm wrapper allowing to use `package.yaml` instead of `package.json`.
 It converts `package.yaml` to `package.json` and back on the fly.